On elliptic problems with mixed operators and Dirichlet-Neumann boundary conditions: Introduction

-where $n\geq 2$, $\gamma\geq 0$ and $f$ are in a suitable class of Lebesgue functions a growth of negative powers of distance function near the boundary.
-Choquard-type equations involving $\mathcal L$ type operators have been studied in \cite{anthal2022choquard}.
-We also refer \cite{MR4275496,MR2911421,MR3445279} for interested readers, where we point out that \cite{MR3445279} contains a study of mixed operator Neumann problem.
+where $n\geq 2$, $\gamma\geq 0$ and $f$ are in a suitable class of Lebesgue functions.
+We also refer \cite{MR3445279} for interested readers, where we point out that \cite{MR3445279} contains a study of the Neumann problem with mixed operator.
 The non linear generalisation of $\mathcal L$ given by $-\Delta_p +(-\Delta_p)^s$ has also started gaining attention, relating them we cite \cite{MR4444761,MR4142782}.
 Dipierro et. al in \cite{MR4438596} was the first who consider mixed operator problems in the presence of classical as well as non-local Neumann boundary conditions.
 Their recent article discusses the spectral properties and the $L^\infty$ bounds associated with a mixed local and nonlocal problem, also in relation to some concrete motivations arising from population dynamics and mathematical biology.
 It is worth commenting that none of these articles studies mixed operator problems with mixed Dirichlet- Neumann boundary conditions.
-This made us inquisitive about what happens when we set up a PDE involving mixed operator $\mathcal L$ under boundary conditions involving Dirichlet datum in some part and Neumann(local and non-local both) datum in the remaining part?
-To answer this, we started with \eqref{1} and the combination of mixed operator as well as mixed Dirichlet- Neumann boundary, which is the striking feature of our paper.
-There exists no single article at present that studies such a problem with any kind of nonlinearity, hence our article is a breakthrough in this regard.
+This made us inquisitive about what happens when we set up a PDE involving mixed operator $\mathcal L$ under boundary conditions involving Dirichlet datum in some part and Neumann(local and non-local both) datum in the remaining part? { Our paper is distinguished by its approach to answering this question, which involved concave-convex type nonlinearity(see \eqref{1}) and the combination of mixed operator as well as mixed Dirichlet- Neumann boundary, which is the striking feature of our paper.} There exists no single article at present that studies such a problem with any kind of nonlinearity, hence our article is a breakthrough in this regard.
+We have also established the well known Picone's identity, comparison and strong maximum principles.
 Last but not least, we try to provide a glimpse of problems available in literature, involving Dirichlet-Neumann's mixed boundary datum to the readers.
 Over the past few decades, mixed Dirichlet and Neumann boundary problems associated with elliptic equations